boleslaw-wisniewski/school-analysis/readme.md

 ### TODO
 * Ingest 2015 class size data
 * ingest number of sections to allow calculation of class size (weight factor)
+* navigation bar does not show options for small screens